bustlingbungus/Codelabs-Baseplate/EngineDocumentation.md

 <b>Other Notes:</b>

 * If `cam` is `nullptr`, and no camera exists in the scene, the mouse's position on the window is returned.

+### Time Tracking

+This is the system that calculate's the game's framerate, and delta time (the time elapsed between frames).
+All time tracking functions are stored in the global `gTime` object.
+To access these functions, call `gTime.deltaTime()`, for instance.

+`gTime.findDeltaTime()` is called in the main window loop.
+To ensure accurate tracking, this should not be moved, or called elsewhere.

+Time tracking is based off of differences in `clock_t` objects, from the standard `ctime` header.